itchyny/pihex/README.md

 ## References
 - David H. Bailey, Peter Borwein, and Simon Plouffe, On the Rapid Computation of Various Polylogarithmic Constants, Mathematics of Computation 66, 903-913, 1997.
 - David H. Bailey, The BBP Algorithm for Pi, September 17, 2006.
+- Fabrice Bellard, A new formula to compute the n'th binary digit of pi, 1997.